mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta/Formatting_Reference/Formatting_Reference.md

     ![](/assets/45-0-1448484425.jpg){:.thumb .right}
 {:.clear}

-> **Note:** if you need to make an element to not flow around an aligned left/right element but instead clear past it you can add a `.clear` class to the element.
+> If you need to make an element to not flow around an aligned left/right element but instead clear past it you can add a `.clear` class to the element.
 Eg:
 >
 > ```
 > > Example blockquote
 > {:.clear}
 > ```
+{:.note}

 **Aligned left and `.thumb` width:**